DuongVu39/Code_Challenge/README.md

 <br>
 </h4>

+For a closer look at the process, please review the [Jupyter Notebook](src/task2/Task2.ipynb)

 ### Notebook

-A writeup explaining any significant design decisions and your reasons for making them: [Notebook](doc/notebook.md)
+A writeup explaining design decisions, potential works and the reasons for making current choices: [Notebook](doc/notebook.md)